Organizational Tools for Trustees

 The sample policies are a good starting point for your board to discuss the issues and concerns particular to your library and community.
 United for Libraries members are invited to share their policies for posting as well.

-The Public Library Trustee Ethics Statement is an offical statement approved by United for Libraries.
+The Public Library Trustee Ethics Statement is an official statement approved by United for Libraries.

 The worksheet "Know Your Community Governing Official" will help Trustees prepare for meetings with their representatives.